the-overdriven/Dwarf-Fortress-stuff/wisdom.md

   - You could also make the walls out of gem windows, giving both rooms way more value than engraving ever would
 - You can remove performer or monster slayer role from residents (Labor/Location) and this way allow them to be assigned to any task.
 - Pots are better than barrels for storing booze.
 They are the same size, use more commonly available material (rock), and train your craftsdwarves better. (pots are barrels made of stone)
+- You can protect your nobles by assigning metal gear to them in the nobles screen (n)
+- Obsidian short swords are sharper than iron and easier to make (need only obsidian and wood logs) but weak against metal

+## Q & A
+Q: How to change available hairstyles and beard styles?
+A: `Dwarf Fortress\data\vanilla\vanilla_entities\objects\entity_default.txt`, look for `[TISSUE_STYLE:HAIR]` and `[TISSUE_STYLE:BEARD]`

+Q: Is there an activity/thought related to admiring an artifact on display?
+A: Allegedly yes, but very rare.

+Q: How to start trading with other civilizations?
+A: Demand tribute from them.

+Q: Can humans, elves or goblins serve in military?
+A: Once they become citizens, yes (1 year after becoming residents)

+Q: Artifacts appear in 2 different names, how to display both names?
+A: ?